smussenden/20_fall_data_journalism/major_assignments/data_analysis_02/readme.md

 * NYPD police officer complaints, using ProPublica's "NYPD Files".
 [Interactive Database](https://projects.propublica.org/nypd-ccrb/).
 [Data download](https://www.propublica.org/datastore/dataset/civilian-complaints-against-new-york-city-police-officers)
 * Tracking symbols the Confederacy.
 The Southern Poverty Law Center has for years gathered data on "public symbols of the Confederacy" -- monuments, official place names, schools, roads, et cetera.
 It has also been tracking removal or changes of those symbols.
 [Information about the "Whose Heritage project"](https://www.splcenter.org/20190201/whose-heritage-public-symbols-confederacy) [Data in Google sheet](https://docs.google.com/spreadsheets/d/1W4H2qa2THM1ni53QYZftGob_k_Bf9HreFAtCERfjCIU/edit?pli=1#gid=1205021846)
 * The warming climate in the United States, using data from the Washington Posts's "2 degrees Celsius: Beyond the Limit."
 [Data download](https://github.com/washingtonpost/data-2C-beyond-the-limit-usa/).
 [Description](https://www.washingtonpost.com/climate-environment/2020/08/07/how-use-posts-climate-data-analysis/)
+* Dwindling polling places in 30 U.S. states.
+"As part of a new investigative series, the Center for Public Integrity and Stateline have published a dataset of polling places during the 2012–18 US general elections for 30 states...Polling place reductions and changes can lower turnout by creating confusion and barriers for voters."
+[GitHub link](https://github.com/PublicI/us-polling-places).
+[Overview](https://publicintegrity.org/politics/elections/ballotboxbarriers/data-release-sheds-light-on-past-polling-place-changes)
 * If your group has an idea for another data set you'd like to use, I'd be happy to consider it.
 Please reach out to me this week to discuss.

 In addition to using the main data set I've provided, you will be expected to identify at least one additional data set -- either a simple one or complex -- to incorporate into your analysis.